 - Reduced levels of solvent or diluent can be used due to the mixing action and the ability to handle phase changes.

-These are distinct advantages over an autoclave or slow moving ribbon agitated vessel whereby the contact between the heating medium and the material is more by diffusion and is therefore slow, uncontrolled, and takes place at different times throughout the material.
+These are distinct advantages of an agitated vacuum dryer over an autoclave or slow moving ribbon vessel whereby the contact between the heating medium and the material is more by diffusion and is therefore slow, uncontrolled, and takes place at different times throughout the material.
 The basic design of the B&P Littleford Polyphase Reactor is a horizontal cylinder, which is top loaded and bottom discharged.
 There are several mixing tool styles available that radiate from a horizontal shaft which is supported by outboard bearings.

 The basic mixing action may be supplemented by high speed choppers that are positioned between adjacent plows for high shear applications.
 The shaft seals are appropriate for the mixing process and include double-faced, balanced, mechanical seals as well as packing or lip seals.
 Contact us for more information or to run your material in our Saginaw, MI Tech Center.